 Report Control to allow the consolidation of hierarchy e.g. where a task is a child of another the tasks in the report, it is not shown at the root level.

 Report Controls and Action dimensions are now only visible in the Dimension Picker for Reports and above.

+Filter icon in the Widget Title Bar now has a red circle if there are any filters/slicers being applied to the report.

 Object and Task permissions can now be imported/viewed as a dimension.